 The mayo clinic defines alcohol abuse as: “a chronic and often progressive disease that includes problems controlling your drinking, being preoccupied with alcohol, continuing to use alcohol even when it causes problems, having to drink more to get the same effect (physical dependence), or having withdrawal symptoms when you rapidly decrease or stop drinking. ”

-Parents of a troubled teen, who suffers from alcohol abuse, can be rest assured that services such as residential treatment centers, therapeutic boarding schools, and group homes offer rehabilitative, therapeutic treatment for their child.
+Parents of a struggling teen, who suffers from alcohol abuse, can be rest assured that services such as residential treatment centers, therapeutic boarding schools, and group homes offer rehabilitative, therapeutic treatment for their child.